 We offer 2 types of CSA shares: Full shares and Split Shares (2 families split a share).
-If you are interested in a split share, it is best to split with someone you know.
+If you are interested in a split share, it works best to split with someone you know.
 But if you can’t find anyone to split with, please write “unknown” for the question “What is the name of your share partner?”.
 In February or March, we will match up all the folks who need a share partner.

 How much does the CSA cost?

 A Split Share (two families sharing a CSA share) is on a sliding scale of $525 to $650 (or $262.50 to $325 per family).
 Our target amount to meet our budget is $300 per family, but we welcome you to pay higher or lower on the scale.

 The share price is on a sliding scale to try to make it more affordable to more people, everyone gets the same amount of produce.

 How much food is in a CSA share?

 The CSA goes from the beginning of June until the third week in October.
 Each CSA season could be 20 to 21 weeks long, depending on the weather.